Turnout

 Gather Required Documentation for Your Application

-Before you apply for Social Security benefits, it’s important to gather the right documentation.
+Before you apply for benefits, it’s important to gather necessary documentation.
 This preparation can make your application process smoother and less stressful.
 Here’s what you’ll need:

-1. Proof of Identity: A government-issued photo ID, like a driver’s license or passport, is essential to establish who you are.
+1. Identification: A government-issued ID, like a driver’s license or passport, is essential to establish who you are.

-2. Identification Number: Your identification card or number is necessary for the application.
+2. Identification Number: Your Social Security card or number is necessary for the application.

 3. Birth Certificate: A certified copy of your birth certificate helps verify your age.